10 Tweaks that Will Increase Your WordPress Website Security

 Your site is backed up on the server, but you can also back up your WordPress site to your own computer or another preferred device.
 That way you have a backup file separate than the one that is on the server.
 The last thing you want is for a hacker to get in and completely disable everything or for a server issue to cause complete data loss.

-Design Stunning WordPress Themes with TemplateToaster website builder
+Design Stunning WordPress Themes with TemplateToaster offline website builder software

 6. Shoot for SFTP if You Use FTP